If you’ve been caught shoplifting make no mistake, you need a Shoplifting Lawyer.

 That’s not to say you need a lawyer that’s shoplifted, but you do need a lawyer that specializes in defending people that have been accused of shoplifting.

-Acting on your case quickly is important.
-The quicker you act the more legal options will be available to your lawyer.
+Act quickly to retain a Shoplifting lawyer, the quicker you act the more legal options will be available to your lawyer.
 Ideally, you want a Shoplifting Lawyer with you at the time you are arraigned or summonsed to court.
 As an experienced Shoplifting Lawyer, I’ve defended lots of these cases, and frankly, I’ve seen a lot of other lawyers make the mistake of not immediately challenging the facts and circumstances of the case.
 Don’t wait to act in your own defense.

 You may be asking yourself why you need a criminal lawyer for a “minor” shoplifting offense.
 First of all, having a criminal record can affect your job, housing, student loan, and immigration status, besides your reputation.
 Not only that, a good defense lawyer who knows the shoplifting laws in Massachusetts forwards and backwards is critical to protect your legal rights, and your best chance to beat the charges or walk away with a minimal penalty.
 Whether you’ve already been arrested, or you have received a summons to appear in court at a Clerk’s Hearing, your lawyer will work through your case to get the best possible outcome.